-Studio 21 has represented youthful artist Jimy Sloan for four years, since his graduation from NSCAD University.
+Studio 21 has represented youthful artist Jimy Sloan since his graduation from NSCAD University.
 During that time, Jimy’s painting practice has been migrating from figuration to abstraction, involving space and openness where he once emphasized form with layers of overpainting.
 The clarity of his colour palette and his graphic, undulating mark-making has huge appeal.

 “I currently work on large painted canvas surfaces, exploring depth and texture, while transforming figure and form.
 My surfaces attempt to disrupt traditional methods of visual representation through the exploration of a process-oriented studio practice; the paintings are used as a direct way of speaking, to illustrate a dialogue between literal and expressive powers, as I search for a method of working that reflects the now and the contemporary.
 In an age of parallel dialogues and content sharing that is mirrored in a shift in language away from spoken and written communication and towards the digital, I choose to interpret these ideas visually and metaphorically, pairing them with my interest in oral traditions, storytelling, and communication.
 The idea that one image can have multiple interpretations that shift as the viewer becomes aware of new elements and their position within the work is captivating.